 Numerous specialists emphasized to ARTnews the relevance of communication with locations to set clear objectives and handle assumptions, particularly when any adjustments happen– something that De Pere Cultural Structure affirms that EDG repetitively did refrain from doing.
 In its filing, the foundation affirmed that EDG “consistently [made] unilateral changes … without notice to, a lot less conversation with” the organization.
 (EDG did not respond to a request for comment; De Pere stated it might not talk about “continuous legal issues.”).

-1 Exhibits Development Group
+1 Exhibits Development Group2 Pere Cultural Foundation

 3 Pere Cultural Foundationfiled